Say Cheese! The Best Cat and Dog Photo Tips

 How many photos do you have on your phone right now or your pet?
 Be honest… It would take me hours to count mine.

 We all want that perfect photo of our furry friend, the one that says, “Yes, I am majestic, adorable, and mildly chaotic.”
-But let’s be honest: pets are not professional models.
+But let’s be real: pets are not professional models.
 They don’t care about lighting, angles, or whether you’re crouching on the floor in your bathrobe trying to get the perfect shot for Instagram.

 The Best Cat and Dog Photo Tips